Miladbaf/CORTEX/README.md

 The dataset used for training and evaluating our model is included in this repository.
 See the `data/` directory for details of the trajectory dataset and `2D Radiation Pattern/` for the radiation patterns used.

+## Code

+The code used to train Stage I and II of the CORTEX is also included, see `code/` for the details.

 ## Citation

 If you use this dataset or code, please cite our paper: